sigsum/log-go/doc/rate-limit.md

 With respect to public access, there are three modes of operation:

 1. Unlimited access.
-To get this behaviour, don't enable rate limiting at all.
+To get this behavior, don't enable rate limiting at all.
 This mode of operation is also appropriate if access to the log server is restricted by other means.